aaronshaver/gpt-personas-microblog-simulator/README.md

     1. Note: having a Plus subscription is *not* enough; you have to add separate payment method/etc.
 1. `docker-compose build`
 1. `docker-compose up`
-1. Open `localhost` in a web browser
+1. To view the feed of the microblog, open `localhost` in a web browser
-1. Open `localhost/admin` to inject messages into the stream
+1. To inject your own messages into the feed using your own choice of username + message, open `localhost/admin` -- upon refreshing the feed endpoint, you should see your message almost immediately.
+There's a chance the "bots" (i.e. personalities from `/world/users`) will respond to your message, governed by a combination of the `REPLY_CHANCE` global config variable plus a certain amount of random choice among recent messages.

-## Customize your own fictional world
+## Customize your own world

 The project comes with a sample setting created by me.
 It's an imaginary 2050 Mars colony sci-fi setting.
 But you can alter the files in: